 MusiciansHarry Egerton

-Harry Egerton is a violinist completing his second year at ANAM in 2023 under the guidance of Sophie Rowell.
+Harry Egerton is a violinist beginning his third year at the Australian National Academy of Music (ANAM) in 2024 under the guidance of Sophie Rowell and Adam Chalabi.
+In 2023, Harry’s notable solo performances included Bartók’s Violin Concerto no. 2 with the Tasmanian Symphony Orchestra, and selections from Mendelssohn’s Violin Concerto in E Minor with the Melbourne Symphony Orchestra.
 In 2022, Harry studied with Dr Robin Wilson, and was awarded the St Silas Prize for Most Outstanding First Year Performance at an ANAM Recital.
-Earlier in the year, Harry progressed to the national finals of the Australian Youth Classical Music Competition and later won the Joyce Campbell Lloyd Scholarship held by the Queensland Conservatorium of Music.
+Earlier that year, Harry was a finalist with the Australian Youth Classical Music Competition and later won the Joyce Campbell Lloyd Scholarship held by the Queensland Conservatorium of Music.
 He also performed at the Tyalgum Festival in 2022 and 2021 with the Limpinwood Ensemble, and in 2021 as a casual musician with the Queensland Symphony Orchestra.

 FROM: Toowoomba, QLD.
 Lands of the Jagera, Giabal and Jarowair peoples.